thorn-lab/coronavirus_structural_task_force/README.md

 isolde/<br>
-These are manual re-refinements from isolde, done by Tristan Croll.
+These are manual re-refinements from [ISOLDE](https://isolde.cimr.cam.ac.uk/what-isolde/), done by Tristan Croll.

 auspex/<br>
 These are results of the analysis of deposited data with [AUSPEX](www.auspex.de)